MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-zendesk.md

 [!INCLUDE [powerbi-service-apps-get-more-apps](../includes/powerbi-service-apps-get-more-apps.md)]

 1. Select **Zendesk** \> **Get it now**.
-1. When prompted , select **Install**.
-Once the app has installed, you will see it on your Apps page.
+1. When prompted, select **Install**.
+Once the app has installed, you'll see it on your Apps page.

     :::image type="content" source="./media/service-connect-to-zendesk/power-bi-zendesk-tile.png" alt-text="Screenshot of Power BI Zendesk app tile.":::

 ## Connect to your Zendesk data source

-1. Select the Zendesk tile on your Apps page to opten the app.
+1. Select the Zendesk tile on your Apps page to open the app.
 The app opens, showing sample data.

 1. Select the **Connect your data** link on the banner at the top of the page.